 Great value as long as you don’t mind paying more than $30 a month.

-Vodafone’s plan range will cover the needs of most phone owners, though there is an absence of plans under $30, which we know is a popular price point for BYO phone shoppers.
+Vodafone’s plan range will cover the needs of most phone owners, though there is an absence of plans under $30, except when there’s a promotion that brings the typical pricing down.
+Normally, under $30 is a popular price point for BYO phone shoppers.

-We’ve noticed the price and value of Vodafone’s no-contract SIM plans fluctuate a bit over the past 6-months or so, but happily it is in a good place right now.
+We’ve noticed the price and value of Vodafone’s no-contract SIM plans fluctuate a bit over the past six-or-so months, but happily it is in a good place right now.
 The current plan range is generous with data, and tends to compare well to Telstra and Optus, especially if you’re in the market for a new smartphone.

-We also like that the Vodafone smartphone range extends beyond just iPhones and Samsungs to include handsets from Oppo, Nokia and Alcatel.
-This is great news if you think paying $1500 or more for a phone seems like a stretch.
+We also like that the Vodafone smartphone range extends beyond just iPhones and Samsungs to include handsets from Oppo, Nokia, Motorola and LG.
+Prepaid fans after an affordable handset can also find a handful of Alcatel handsets.